vnijs/radiant/dev/quant/tools/help/compareMeans.md

+> Compare the means of two or more variables or group in the data

 The compare means t-test is used to compare the mean of a variable for one sample in our data to the mean of the same variable in one, or more, other samples.
 This is important since we seldom have access to data for an entire population.
 The hypothesized value in the population is specified in the 'Comparsion value' box.

 We can perform either a one-tailed test (i.e., less than or greater than) or two-tailed test (see 'Alternative hypothesis').
 In marketing we often use one-tailed tests because we want to evaluate if the available data provide evidence that a variable or effect is larger (or smaller) in one sample than another.